Abhishekcode360/auth-services/README.md

 Redirect to /src folder that contains main.go.
 Run the '**go run main.go**'.
 This will start the service.

-Now the service is available on the port 3001 like :
+Now the service is available on the port 3001 like this :

 Starting the server....
 [GIN-debug] [WARNING] Running in "debug" mode.
 Switch to "release" mode in production.